 Infrastructure as a Service (IaaS) is a cloud computing model that changes how organizations procure and manage their IT resources.
 With IaaS, businesses can access a virtual collection of important IT infrastructure components, such as servers, storage, and networking, all delivered over the Internet on a flexible, pay-as-you-go basis.
 It’s like having a next-level data center at your removal without the hassle of buying hardware or watching the underlying infrastructure.

-Key Features of IaaS: The Building Blocks of Success
+Key Components of IaaS: The Building Blocks of Success

 Infrastructure as a service providers engineered a rich set of features that form the foundation of their offerings: